ITenthusiasm/isaiahs-legacy/react-cra/README.md

 There are two main advantages to using `React Testing Library` over other options.

-First `React Testing Library` is significantly more easy to work with compared to other options, and it helps you build more robust tests while steering you away from building brittle, unreliable ones.
+First `React Testing Library` is significantly more easy to work with compared to other options, and it helps you build more robust tests while steering you away from building brittle, unreliable tests.
 In some instances, it even helps you become a better frontend developer.
 (For instance, you may become more aware of which attributes you _should_ be using for your elements.)

 Second, `React Testing Library` helps you approach and reason about your tests as if you were a literal user interacting with your UI.

 Third, `React Testing Library` gives you _highly transferrable skills_.
 There is in fact an entire family of Testing Libraries for the various frontend frameworks!
 There are even testing libraries for E2E testing packages like `Cypress`.
 This means that if you move on to Vue, Svelte, or some other frontend framework, you'll be able to write tests with the exact same API (barring some minor nuances for setup).
-Notice that the tests here are nearly identical to the ones I wrote in the Vue verssion of this project.
+Notice that the tests here are nearly identical to the ones I wrote in the Vue version of this project.
 This saves a **_a lot_** on developer time.
 And it's even better that you know you'll be writing robust tests as you use the same code.

 ### End to End (E2E) Testing